GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: Experiments

 \subsection{Experimental Data}

-We conducted experiments in two languages, English and Chinese, using the TED dataset\cite{yoon2020speech} and our proposed ZHUBO dataset, respectively.
-We selected speech texts from the test sets and utilized text parsing and gesture dictionary techniques to obtain corresponding GPT gestures.
-Furthermore, we used the MFA tool\cite{mcauliffe2017montreal} to align the audio and text in the datasets to obtain textual timing, which facilitated the subsequent fusion of gestures with speech content.
+We conducted experiments using the BEAT dataset \cite{36} and our proposed ZHUBO dataset, focusing on English and Chinese languages, respectively.
+For the BEAT dataset, we selected a segment featuring the character `wayne' from the English data and divided it into 35 videos for the training set and 8 videos for the testing set.
+We obtained the corresponding transcripts for these videos and utilized text parsing and gesture lexicon modules to obtain the parsed text results and annotated professional gestures.
+Additionally, we used the MFA tool \cite{39} to align the audio and text in the dataset, enabling us to obtain temporal information of the text, which facilitated the fusion of gestures with the speech content.